Children's Hip Hop Dance Classes

 Hip-Hop Class Levels

-Hip-Hop I.5 : For student who have had 4 -6 months of recent lessons
+Hip-Hop I.5 : For students who have had 4 -6 months of recent lessons

-Hip-Hop : For student who have had at least on year of recent lessons
+Hip-Hop II: For students who have had at least one year of recent lessons

 Some semesters have us combining levels to insure enough students for a high fun/energy level.
 These levels are paced to insure that level I students feel comfortable in class and Level II students feel challenged.